- Cats need extra care during the winter months — This can include providing blankets, heated cat beds, and extra food to protect them from the cold.

 - Older cats.
 Regardless of breed, weight, coat, or health, age is a major factor in how well a cat can handle cold.
 If your cat is a senior, it’s safe to assume they’re more sensitive to cold.

 - Sick cats.
 A cat with any type of health condition is at a higher risk in winter weather.
 These conditions can include, but are not limited to, arthritis, diabetes, or a hormonal imbalance that makes it hard to regulate body temperature.

 How can I keep my cat warm in winter?

 🚨Don’t let your cat sleep directly on a heating mat, or use it without supervision, in order to avoid burns.

-- Give them extra cat food.
 Make sure they have all the calories they need to keep warm.
 Giving an extra scoop of biscuits or incorporating wet food into their diet can help your cat keep warm and healthy in winter.

 Be a smarter pet parent